For the Meringue

 This dessert was inspired by Chef Enrique Olvera’s recipe in his book Mexico From the Inside Out.
 Enrique Olvera is renowned for his elevated translations of traditional childhood dishes.
 Chef Blanca Rios and our Kitchen Operations Visitor Center Manager Edna have dined at his restaurants in Las Vegas and are huge fans.
 Here, they have recreated one of his specialties.

 Corn is the primary staple of the Mexican diet.
 A tortilleria can be found on nearly every corner in Mexico and a corn dish—whether tortillas tamales, pazole, etc—is included in nearly every meal.
 Chef Olvera created this recipe from fond memories of his father making him meringues as a consolation for picking him up late from school one day.
 No question, this dish is a labor of love.
-The semisweet and salty dish is brilliant with our 2013 Le Rêve.
+The semisweet and salty dish is brilliant with a tête de cuvée like our 2013 Le Rêve sparkling wine.

 Preheat the oven to 450°.
 Spread the husks on a large baking sheet; bake for 8 to 10 minutes, until lightly browned.
 Reduce the oven temperature to 200°F.